firstandthird/domassist/README.md

 #### Parameters:

-`origin` - {string:Element} - the element where you want to start looking from.
+`origin` - {string|Element} - the element where you want to start looking from.
 It can be either a valid CSS selector or an Element.

 `selector` - {string} A valid CSS of the element to be found.